cynolterm/dev-to-go/README.md

 To test the react app with live reloading, type **npm start**

 Type: **npm run start** into the command line in the main project.

+Note: You need mongoDB server installed on your computers